Haunted by Hope?

 The Wake-Up Call You Need

-Q3 and Q4 aren't downtime, but instead they're your window to build the infrastructure that January demands.
+Q3 and Q4 aren't downtime, instead they're your window to build the infrastructure that January demands.
 Every day you wait is another night wondering if you've done enough.

 We've seen what happens when leaders take proactive action versus those who wait and hope.
 The difference isn't subtle.